cmorten/deno-react-base-server/README.md

 Please use this as an a small demo of how you _could_ write a React SSR application in Deno, and as a useful utility for quickly rendering any React component with SSR.
 For a walk-through check out [this article](https://dev.to/craigmorten/writing-a-react-ssr-app-in-deno-2m7).

 This server uses the [Opine](https://github.com/asos-craigmorten/opine) web framework for Deno.

-For a more complex React SSR example using bundling, check out the [React example](https://github.com/asos-craigmorten/opine/tree/main/examples/react) on the Opine project.
+**Recommendation**: For a more complex / better React SSR example using bundling, check out the [React example](https://github.com/asos-craigmorten/opine/tree/main/examples/react) on the Opine project.

 ## Usage